Skip to content

 3. Press Enter to save

-4. The preset's conditions are applied to the group
+5. The saved subset's conditions are applied to the group

 Handling Overlapping Items